chanshiyucx/blog/journal/004-interview-simulation.md

 Most recently at Toyou Feiji Electronics, I worked with the backend team to refactor APIs.
 I used Python and Django to build Redfish-compliant APIs for our centralized storage management platform, and successfully refactored over 100 interfaces.

+> Tell me about developing those Redfish-compliant RESTful APIs

+The Redfish APIs were part of our storage management platform redesign.
+Redfish is a standard REST API specification for managing data center hardware - it's widely used in enterprise storage systems.

+I refactored over 100 APIs to follow the Redfish standard.
+This involved standardizing URL patterns, data models, and error handling to match Redfish specifications.
+The main challenge was mapping our existing storage data to standardized schemas while maintaining backward compatibility.

+> How does backend experience help you as a frontend developer?

+Backend experience helps me understand APIs deeply, communicate better with backend teams, and debug issues faster.
+I can design better error handling.
+This full-stack perspective helps me build interfaces that work smoothly with backend systems.

 ### Vite Migration / Challenge

 > Can you share a particularly challenging technical problem you encountered in one of your projects?